PortOcean/port-dev/README.md

 .spec.strategy.type
 ```

+**Explanation:**
+- `.` - Starting from the root object
+- `.spec` - We go into the spec section where all the deployment config lives
+- `.strategy` - Then into the strategy part
-**Explanation:** To find the deployment strategy, you navigate into the spec, then into strategy, and finally pull out the type field to see how it's set up, which is RollingUpdate in this case.
+- `.type` - And pull out the type to see what deployment strategy we're using, which is (RollingUpdate) in this case

 **Evidence:** ![K8s Deployment Strategy](./images/exercise1/k8s_deployment_strategy.png)